ziqmi160/CSC577/README.md

 ---

 ## Usage

 - Open `index.html` in your browser for the main UI.
-- Use the sidebar to navigate between All Tasks, Priority, Labels, Scheduled, Archived, and Account pages.
+- Use the sidebar to navigate between All Tasks, Priority, Labels, Scheduled, Completed, and Account pages.
 - Add/edit tasks with tags and attachments.
 - Use the search bar for semantic search (natural language queries).
 - View prioritized tasks in `priority.html`.